yjunechoe/jlmerclusterperm/README.md

 remotes::install_github("yjunechoe/jlmerclusterperm")
 ```

-Using `jlmerclusterperm` requires a prior installation of Julia, which
+Using `jlmerclusterperm` requires a prior installation of the Julia
-can be downloaded from either the [official
+programming language, which can be downloaded from either the [official
 website](https://julialang.org/) or using the command line utility
 [juliaup](https://github.com/JuliaLang/juliaup).
 Julia version \>=1.8 is
 required and